miro-trifonov/teya-tinyLedger/README.md

 This is a small ledger web API implemented in Python using FastAPI.
 It supports recording deposits and withdrawals, viewing the current balance, and fetching the transaction history.
 Data is kept in-memory for simplicity.

 # Assumptions
+- The ledger supports multiple accounts (this was unclear from the project description, I opted for the more comprehensive option)
-- Withdrawals that would make the balance negative are rejected (insufficient funds).
-This results in an exception.
-Returning and ok status with a rejected operation message and handling in the front end would also be a valid design choice
+- Withdrawals that would make the balance negative are rejected (insufficient funds) and result in an exception.
+(Returning an ok status with a rejected operation message and handling in the front end would also be a valid design choice)
-- The ledger should support multiple accounts (this was unclear from the project description, I opted for the more comprehensive option)
+- It is possible to deposit to an account without explicitly creating it (and this will create the account internally).
+Withdraws result in an error if the account doesn't exist as it doesn't make sense to withdraw without having an account.

 # Out of scope
 - Transaction filtering on getTransactions - e.q. based on date, or transaction type